rnair111/MATLABMachineLearning/README.md

 # Machine Learning course by Stanford in Coursera

-## Solutions of Stanford Machine Learning Course in Coursera
+## Assignment Solutions of Stanford Machine Learning Course in Coursera